Bill of Sale Requirements in Virginia

 A bill of sale is not required when purchasing and selling a car in Virginia.
 However, you can benefit from having a bill of sale, especially when you are required to show proof of purchase price.
 Keep reading to learn more about Virginia bills of sale.

-When titling and registering your motor vehicle in Virginia, you will have to show proof of its purchase price.
-One reason is so the Department of Motor Vehicles (DMV) can calculate the 3% sales and use tax that you will owe.
-If you cannot provide proof of the price, and you owe taxes, you will be taxed according to the official NADA trade-in value.
+When titling and registering your motor vehicle in Virginia, you must show proof of its purchase price.
+Though it is not required, in some scenarios you may use a generic bill of sale to fulfill this purpose.
+One reason is so the Department of Motor Vehicles (DMV) can calculate the 4.15% sales and use tax you will owe.
+If you cannot prove the price, and you owe taxes, you will be taxed according to the official NADA trade-in value.

 Proof of the purchase price may include a buyer's order, a bill of sale, or the sale price that the seller declares on the certificate of title.
+This is required if your vehicle was purchased from a private seller and the vehicle is 5 years old or older.
 You can use a handwritten statement as a bill of sale, as long as the seller and buyer both sign it.
-The DMV will also accept a Supplemental Information for Procurement of Title form, signed by you and the seller.
+The DMV will also accept a Vehicle Price Certification (Bill of Sale) (Form SUT 1), signed by you and the seller.

 If you use a handwritten or generic bill of sale, include the following information:

 - Names and signatures for both the buyer and seller.

 - Contact information for both the buyer and seller.

 - Date of the sale.

 Generic Bill of Sale

 To assist you in finding a form, we provide a free, printable bill of sale form.